 Once you have your data you can configure it in the Filter Settings popup.
-Then in Focus, switch on Adaptive Focus in Focus Settings.
+Then in Focus, switch on Adaptive Focus on the Focus Settings tab.
 At this point, when you run a sequence, Ekos will check after each subframe whether it needs to adapt the focuser position.
 If so, Focus will do that and then Capture will continue with the next Subframe.